 "If she's a mage, why didn't she use magic on me?" asked Kandoy.

 "Matesa has no power over the plants, animals and people on this forest, unless she got my heart."

 "You're heavily wounded, I think it is better if you come with me so my wife could do something for your wounds," Kandoy said worriedly.

-"I am not going to last much longer, and while I still have my power, you and your wife will be bless with one child.
-My only wish is that when I'm gone, take my heart out, burn it, and put the ashes on a jar.
-Hide it inside your home and it will serve as your protection, and the forest as well against the evil Matesa," Rodona says as she takes her last breath.
+"I am not going to last much longer, and while I still have my power, you and your wife will be blessed with a child.
+My only wish is that when I'm gone, take my heart out and burn it, and put the ashes in a jar.
+Hide it inside your home and it will serve as your protection, and the forest as well against the evil Matesa," Rodona said as she takes her last breath.

 When 12 midnight strikes, the unusual cat changed its form.
 Turned out that she was Matesa.
 Matesa did a ritual to curse the daughter of the couple, Rabona.
 While the evil mage was on the middle of the ritual, the father got awakened from the mage's whispers.

 "Hahaha!
 There's nothing you can do Kandoy!
 Look at what you've done to me.
 I studied different kinds of other magic just so I could heal my wounds, the wounds that you did when you helped Rodona!" said Matesa.